TommyLe3825/Exception/README.md

-# Exception-
+# Exception
-More on Exceptions
+More on Exceptions on Sololearn

 You are making a digital menu, which takes a number as user input, and outputs the corresponding menu item.